 Eat small “mini-meals” several times during the day.
 A large meal will leave you feeling stuffed and seeking a nap.
 Try to balance out your meals with enough carbs and protein, which will help keep your energy levels up.

 Be careful of sugary snacks like candy bars or cookies.
-They will give you an immediate energy pick me up but will make you feel even more tired within a few hours.
+They will immediately give you an energy pick-me-up but will make you feel even more tired within a few hours.
+This is because your blood sugar will decrease as a result of insulin.

-A trick I used to fight fatigue during pregnancy was to combine a carb and protein.
+A trick I used to fight fatigue during pregnancy was to combine a carbohydrate and protein.

 Carbs and protein together will give you more energy than other simple sugar-filled choices.